Can More Data Save Our Climate? | Silicon UK Tech News

 Can More Data Save Our Climate?

 As IoT and IIoT continue to rapidly develop, could this explosion in data collection result in vast improvements to how we manage climate change?
-As the IoT and IIoT ecosystems become more ubiquitous, the resulting expansion of the industry also has an impact on the environment that must be mitigated.
 When every aspect of our environment can be tracked and analyzed, does this allow more practical actions to be taken to curb the impact that climate is having across the planet?

 Cristina Bueti, Advisor of ITU-T Study Group 5 “Environment and Climate Change.”